SSWConsulting/SSW.Rules.Content/rules/data-lake/rule.md

 `youtube: X_c7gLfJz_Q`

 Microsoft Fabric can supercharge your data lake.
-Fabric integrates technologies like Azure Data Factory, Azure Synapse Analytics, and Power BI into a single unified product, empowering data and business professionals alike to unlock the potential of their data and lay the foundation for the era of AI. 🤖
+Fabric integrates technologies like Azure Data Factory (for Extract, Transform, Load - ETL) , Azure Synapse Analytics (for data warehousing), and Power BI (for reporting) into a single unified product, empowering data and business professionals alike to unlock the potential of their data and lay the foundation for the era of AI. 🤖

 1. **Seamless Integration with Microsoft 365:** Microsoft Fabric can turn your Microsoft 365 apps into hubs for uncovering and applying insights, making data a part of everyday work
 2. **Unified Capacities, Reduced Costs:** Microsoft Fabric unifies computing capacities across different workloads, reducing wastage and costs
-3. **Simplified Management:** It consolidates necessary data provisioning, transformation, modeling, and analysis services into one user interface, simplifying data management
+3. **Simplified Management:** It consolidates necessary data provisioning, transformation, modeling, and analysis services into **one user interface**, simplifying data management
 4. **Elimination of Data Duplication:** It enables easy sharing of datasets across the company, eliminating data duplication
 5. **Smooth Transition:** Existing Microsoft products like Azure Synapse Analytics, Azure Data Factory, and Azure Data Explorer connect seamlessly with Fabric, allowing a smooth transition